beardypig/ghidra-emotionengine/README.md

 ## Installation

 Precompiled packages for each version of Ghidra are available in the [releases](https://github.com/beardypig/ghidra-emotionengine/releases) tab.
 To install the package, follow the instructions in the [Ghidra docs](https://ghidra-sre.org/InstallationGuide.html#Extensions).
+A "nightly" version of the plugin is available under the [latest](https://github.com/beardypig/ghidra-emotionengine/releases/tag/latest) tag.
+This version is updated once per day.

 ## Issues